-It is our aim to assist national kidney cancer patient organizations in helping patients and their families worldwide to obtain the information necessary to play an active role in the management of their kidney cancer and to gain a better awareness of what they can expect from their treatment and care.
+The Amsterdam International Kidney Cancer Patient Charter was created to help ensure the more than one million people living with kidney cancer worldwide have access to the best available treatment, care, information, and support.
+IKCC aims to assist national kidney cancer patient organizations in helping patients and their families play an active role in the management of their kidney cancer and to gain a better awareness of what they can expect from their treatment and care.

 Collectively, the global kidney cancer community declares that patients have the following rights:

 - Timely investigation and accurate diagnosis by medical experts with experience in treating kidney cancer;

 - Patient-oriented information and education concerning all treatments including quality of life, side-effect management, pain control, and palliative care;

 - Access to optimal, current evidence-based treatment as suggested by a multidisciplinary team of medical professionals possessing specialist knowledge about kidney cancer;

 - Regular follow-up care concordant with national and/or international guidelines including appropriate and culturally sensitive psychosocial support;

 - Access to medical records, including pathology and imaging reports, if requested;

 - Provision of information on all available support systems, including patient support tools and local patient support and advocacy organizations;